ppiyush13/webpack-external-import-example-external-deps/readme.md

 Created for to track issue https://github.com/ScriptedAlchemy/webpack-external-import/issues/58

-This repository is monorepo configured with PNPM tool.
+This repository is monorepo configured with PNPM tool Please ensure that pnpm is globally installed on your system

-Please ensure that pnpm is globally installed on your system If not,
+If not,
 ```javascript
 npm i pnpm -g